As a gut health specialist, clients frequently ask me, “But why me?”. “Why do I have IBS?”, ”What caused all these symptoms in the first place?

 If you want to learn more about the brain gut axis and its role in IBS, you can check out this post: Is a Faulty Gut Brain Connection Causing Your IBS?

-Most of us know and have experienced the impact of stress on our digestive system, and whether or not you have IBS, when you experience stress, it’s not unusual to have gut symptoms.
+Most of us know and have experienced the impact of stress on our digestive system.
+And whether or not you have IBS, when you experience stress, it’s not unusual to have gut symptoms.
 Whether this is nausea, tightness in the stomach or experiencing urgency and diarrohea.
-Stress and gut symptoms unfortunately kinda go hand in hand because of the close link between your brain and your gut.
+Stress and gut symptoms unfortunately go hand in hand because of the close link between your brain and your gut.

 In fact more and more clinical and experimental evidence shows that IBS is a combination of irritable bowel and irritable brain.

-But unlike short periods of stress, for example presenting to a room full of people, or having to sit an exam, chronic stress is stress that goes on and on and on.
+But unlike short periods of stress, such as presenting to a room of people or sitting an exam, chronic stress persists continuously.
 And over time chronic stress can cause numerous issues in the digestive system.
-For example chronic stress can cause an imbalance of the bacteria inside of your gut which as you’ve just learnt can be one of the factors in developing IBS.
+For example chronic stress can cause an imbalance of the bacteria inside of your gut, which as you’ve just learnt, can be one of the factors in developing IBS.

 Stress and major life trauma are also known to worsen IBS symptoms and can have a marked impact on the sensitivity inside your intestines, the speed at which your bowel functions, and on secretion and gut permeability.